oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/7-transform-data-complex.md

 2. Now we are in the data flow UI.
 In this data flow we will combine data from tables in different databases and load CUSTOMER\_SALES\_ANALYSIS table.
 The specification for this data flow is as follows:

     - Source tables:
-        From DATAWAREHOUSE connection: MOVIESALES\_CA, CUSTOMER\_VALUE and CUSTOMER\_ATTRIBUTE (inline SQL)
+        From DT_DEMO_DW Schema: MOVIESALES\_CA, CUSTOMER\_VALUE and CUSTOMER\_ATTRIBUTE (inline SQL)
-        From SOURCE\_DATA connection: GENRE
+        From DT\_DEMO\_SOURCE schema: GENRE
-    - Target table: CUSTOMER\_SALES\_ANALYSIS
+    - Target table: CUSTOMER\_SALES\_ANALYSIS in DT\_DEMO\_DW Schema
     - Data flow details:
         Join all the source tables.
 Clean GENRE table by removing leading and trailing spaces and converting to title case.
 Load the resulting data to the target table.

-    Note that only the DT_DEMO_DW schema is available in the left side entity list.
+    Note that only the DT\_DEMO\_DW schema is available in the left side entity list.
 This is because we had added this schema in the previous lab.
 For convenience all the schemas used in the project are displayed as a starting list and users can add more schemas as needed.
 Since we need to join data from GENRE table which is present in the DT\_DEMO\_SOURCE schema in the SOURCE\_DATA DB, we will add it to the list.

     Click on **Add a Schema** in the data entities section and select DT\_DEMO\_SOURCE schema in the SOURCE\_DATA connection.